-Location: 4-H Building Judging Date: Tuesday, July 19th, 10:00 a.m.
+Location: 4-H Building Judging Date: Tuesday, July 18th, 10:00 a.m.
 Category: Miscellaneous Project Judging Text Message Notification on Project Judging Time

 - 1. Each exhibitor is limited to two entries per class.
 Designate on entry if article is original or kit construction. - 2.
 THE PLAN FROM WHICH IT WAS CONSTRUCTED MUST BE ATTACHED TO THE ARTICLE EXHIBITED.
 The plan may be a photocopy, the actual pattern, or a scale drawing.
 It must be complete and accurate to the extent that a duplicate article could be built using the plan as a guide.
+Please Note: a set of step by step instructions is not a plan.
 Any project with missing or insufficient plans will be lowered one ribbon placing.
 Label each article showing intended use.
 Indicate on plan sheet whether project was made with school supervision or supervision given by parent or 4-H leader. - 3.
 The use of materials other than wood should be kept to a minimum. - 4.
 In judging woodwork articles, consideration will be given to: Usefulness; Workmanship (Including accuracy to plan); Suitability; Design; Choice of Wood Quality of Finish - 5.
-Please state the phase in which you are enrolled on your plan sheet (i.e. 1, 2, 3, or 4).

-- 6. Place your entry tag, plan and other paperwork inside a zip top plastic bag with a hole punched through it and use a string to tie it to the exhibit. - 7.
-Repaired and/or refinished furniture should be exhibited in Home Environment single exhibit. - 8.
-Firearms and weapons are not to be entered or displayed - CLASS 470 Article for farm or shop use. - CLASS 471 Furniture for household or lawn use. - CLASS 472 Other woodwork.
+Please state the phase in which you are enrolled on your plan sheet (i.e. 1, 2, 3, or 4). - 6.
+The entry card, plans and all other paperwork should be enclosed in a zip top plastic bag with a hole punched through it and tied or otherwise secured to the project in some manner.
+Tape is usually not adequate to accomplish this. - 7.
+Refinished/repaired furniture should be exhibited in Home Environment single exhibit. - 8.
+Projects made from pre-cut kits are not allowed. - 9.
+In judging woodwork articles, consideration will be given to: Workmanship, including accuracy to the plan; Design; Choice of wood; Suitability and quality of finish; and Usefulness. - 10.
+Firearms and weapons are not to be entered or displayed. - CLASS 470 Article for farm or shop use. - CLASS 471 Furniture for household or lawn use. - CLASS 472 Other woodwork.
 Articles not included in above classes (Example: bird houses, bird feeders, household equipment such as knife racks, bread boards, door stops, etc.) Including an article made from a kit.